openbmc/docs/designs/fail-boot-on-hw-error.md

   - The halt must be obvious to the user when it occurs
     - The log which causes the halt must be identifiable
   - The halt must only stop the chassis/host instance that encountered the error
+  - The halt must allow the host firmware the opportunity to gracefully shut itself down
   - The halt must stop the host (run obmc-host-stop@X.target) associated with the error and attempt to leave system in the fail state (i.e. chassis power remains on if it is on)